jaymit123/QuikFeedback/README.md

 2. Create 2 Dynamo DB tables:
      1. User Table - googleId is partition key & id is secondary key named id-index.
-     2. Survey Table - id is partition key.
+     2. Survey Table - id is partition key. and _user , id is the secondary key named _user-id-index
      3. Set Both Tables names in the enviornment variables.

 3. Assign an Elastic IP to your ec2 instance.